 GROWING A BUSINESS IS A HERO’S JOURNEY

-Growing a business is a hero’s journey.
+Growing a career is a hero’s journey.
 By that, I am referring to Joseph Campbell’s term for the core structure of all stories that seem to move people.
-Growing a business is like a hero’s journey in that it involves stepping into the unknown constantly, to stay valuable to the marketplace.
+Growing professionally is like a hero’s journey in that it involves stepping into the unknown constantly, to stay valuable to those you serve.
 One of the essential understandings of such a life is that everything you encounter—fear, resentment, failure, embarrassment—is actually a gift.
 It’s an invitation to grow as a person.
 Many of us know this intellectually, however, there is hard-wiring in the human psyche to avoid that kind of suffering.
-The paradox, however, is that the resistance to it will end up limiting our businesses and lives.
+The paradox, however, is that the resistance to it will end up limiting our professional and personal lives.

 WHAT IS A LIMITING MINDSTORY?

 MindStories can be empowering or limiting depending on the meaning you give them.
-My limiting MindStory started in childhood when I brough home a “B+” on an essay and my father said, why didn’t you get an “A”?
+My limiting MindStory started in childhood.
+I brought home a “B+” on an essay and my father said, why didn’t you get an A?
 He’d been an honor student and a member of Menza, and so from his perspective, he was trying to encourage me to be my best.
 At the time, however, I gave it a different meaning.
 I made a subconscious decision that nothing I did was ever good enough.

-My client’s limiting MindStory also started in childhood when he asked for more pocket money from his mother so he could go to the movies which he always had to earn.
+My client’s limiting MindStory also started in childhood when he asked for more pocket money from his mother so he could go to the movies.
 She said, “You haven’t done a good enough job cleaning the garage so not today.”
 From her perspective she was trying to encourage him to be more thorough, and give value to get value.
 However, at the time, he made a subconscious decision that nothing he did was ever good enough.